react-static/react-static/packages/react-static/templates/basic/README.md

-# React-Static - Basic Example
+# React-Static - Basic Template

-This example is the most basic version of react-static available.
-It includes:
-- Babel
-- CSS imports
-- Image imports
-- File imports

-To get started, run `react-static create` and use the `basic` template.
+To use this template, run `react-static create` and use the `basic` template.